SteveDunn/steve-dunn-blog/posts/2010/02/25/a-tool-to-switch-project-files-between-using-visual-studio-2008-and-2010.md

 ---
-title: 'A tool to switch project files between using Visual Studio 2008 and 2010'
+title: A tool to switch project files between using Visual Studio 2008 and 2010
 date: '2010-02-25T22:02:00+00:00'
 status: publish